 The report may be made to any staff member.
-The staff member will assist the student in reporting to the principal or the principal's designee.
+The staff member will assist the student in reporting to the principal or other appropriate personnel.
 Teachers and other school staff who witness acts of bullying or receive student reports of bullying are required to promptly notify designated staff.
 This policy does not prevent any person from reporting directly to the office of the Superintendent.

 Reports may be in writing using the Student Harassment and Bullying Complaint Form.
-A copy of this form will be distributed to each principal and is available at each school.
+A copy of this form will be distributed to each principal.
 The principal or his designee is required to accept and investigate all reports of harassment or bullying.
 The principal or his designee is required to notify the parent or guardian of a student who commits a verified act of harassment or bullying of the response of the school staff and consequences of the verified act and/or the consequences that may result from further acts of bullying.

-Acts of reprisal or retaliation against any person who reports or is thought to have reported student harassment or bullying, files a complaint or otherwise participates in an investigation regarding student harassment or bullying is prohibited.
+Retaliation against any person who reports or is thought to have reported student harassment or bullying, files a complaint or otherwise participates in an investigation regarding student harassment or bullying is prohibited.
 Such retaliation shall be considered a serious violation of this policy, regardless of whether the complaint is substantiated.
-Any confirmed acts of reprisal or retaliation may be subject to disciplinary sanctions that may include any sanction, penalty or consequence that is available to school officials under the Code of Student Conduct.
-Knowingly false charges made deliberately, recklessly or maliciously shall also be regarded as a serious offense and will result in disciplinary action or other appropriate sanctions.
+Knowingly false charges made maliciously shall also be regarded as a serious offense and will result in disciplinary action or other appropriate sanctions.